How to improve your pronunciation with podcasts? It takes time, but if you follow these simple steps, it will do wonders!

 ACTIVE PRON PRACTICE

-- Now, listen to the sentences in the podcast 3 times first and then try to read along them with your lips only (at least 3 times).
+- Now, listen to the sentences in the podcast 3 times first and then try to read along them (mirror them) with your lips only (at least 3 times).
 Don’t produce any sounds yet.
-This is a crucial step as this is where you realise how similar to the original your reading is.
+This is a crucial step, as this is where you realise how similar to the original your reading is.
 Don’t get frustrated if it doesn’t work after 3 trials, 8 is what usually works with my students, as they need to adjust a little bit to the speed of the recording.
 This is where you can complain a lot! 😉

 - Now, listen and read along the sentences aloud (at least 3, 5 or 8 times).
 Don’t make the original recording too loud.
 Keep it in the background.

 - Have you practiced enough?
 Do you feel you are ready to read the bit aloud all by yourself?
 Try! 🙂 Record yourself as you read out the sentences and listen to this recording comparing your reading with the original to decide what to improve on.
 Find the beauty in your reading!
 Catastrophe!?
 Naaah. 😉 I’m sure you’re doing much better than at the beginning.
 If you feel you need more practice, go back to step 9.